measurement-factory/EggTimer/README.md

 When encountering PR-unrelated problems (e.g., network I/O timeouts or internal GitHub server errors), the bot sleeps for 10 minutes (hard-coded) and then effectively restarts.
 Only the already parsed configuration is preserved across such restarts.
-XXX: Let's restart everything except configuration parsing in this case instead of assuming that the global state such as the HTTP server object is still in a good working order.

 If a PR processing step fails for PR-specific reasons (e.g., a CI test failure), then the bot moves on to the next pull request, marking the